statgen-esalq/statgen-esalq.github.io/former-students.md

 <img src="{{ site.url }}/images/Cristiane.jpeg" width="130">{: .image-pull-right} _**Cristiane**_  is Master and PhD in Genetics and Plant Breeding from "Luiz de Queiroz" College of Agriculture, University of São Paulo (ESALQ/USP).
 She has an undergraduate degree in Biotechnology by Federal University of São Carlos (UFSCar).

-Currently, she is a Postodoc Student at Texas A&M University in College Station (U.S), her research involves improvements in algorithms to build linkage maps considering big amount of genetic markers and outcrossing populations.
+Currently, she is a Postodoc Student at Texas A&M University in College Station (U.S) with Dr. David Byrne and Dr. Oscar Riera-Lizarazu, her research involves improvements in algorithms to build linkage maps considering big amount of genetic markers and outcrossing populations.
 For more information about Cristiane, please visit her [Lattes CV](http://lattes.cnpq.br/5351325433180836) and her [web page](http://cristianetaniguti.github.io/) with didatic materials.

 #### Gabriel de Siqueira Gesteira (by himself)